Dummy-Bug/System-Design/README.md

 - What data structures will you use for nearest-slot allocation?
 - How will you ensure scalability if multiple parking lots exist?
 - How would you handle payment failures or system crashes during payment?
 - Can multiple entrances or exits be supported in your design?
+- How would pricing rules be configured and updated dynamically?